 Picking The Right Pan

-First, pick a non-stick frying pan, non-stick skillet, or cast iron skillet, well seasoned, or the eggs will stick to the surface.
+First, pick a non-stick frying pan, nonstick skillet, or well-seasoned cast iron skillet, well seasoned, or the eggs will stick to the surface.

 Also, make sure the size of your pan matches the number of eggs you want to put it.